Home / Focused Guides / Baby Guide Archive / Indoor Play Spaces in Philadelphia Suburbs: Main Line and Beyond

 305 2nd Avenue, #212, Collegeville

 No matter the weather or the season, your little one can have an active play day at The Barn Yard.
-This indoor play space offers themed areas, interactive playhouses, and an open gym with basketball, and plenty of space for little ones to run.
-Geared for children, ages 0–10, The Barn Yard provides a fun environment to spark imaginations and engage children in hands-on play.
-Caregivers will appreciate the comfortable seating that allows them to remain nearby and they watch the fun.
+This indoor play space offers themed areas, interactive playhouses, and an open gym with basketball and room to run.
+The Barn Yard also features an arcade room, a quiet reading nook, and a nursing room.

 882 Springdale Dr, Exton

-These indoor play spaces are packed with huge inflatables, which are a surefire fun and active outing for your kids.
-Check the calendars at each location for special sessions like Toddler Bounce or Preschool Playdate for kids 7 and under and Open Bounce for kids of all ages.
-And better yet, parents are free to bounce with a paid bouncer!
+These indoor play spaces are packed with huge inflatables โ€” a surefire bout of active fun for your kids.
+Check the calendars at each BounceU location for special sessions like Toddler Bounce and Preschool Playdate for kids 7 and under, or Open Bounce for kids of all ages.
+And better yet, parents can participate in the active fun at the preschool sessions.
 Reservations are recommended.
-Don’t forget your socks!
+Don’t forget your socks.

 Charming Star Playroom